vhoanghac/Book-Notes/Smartcuts.md

 Failing in business doesn't make us better or smarter.
 But succeeding make us more likely to continue to succeed.

-People explaion their successes and failures "by attributing them to factors that will allow them to feel as good as possible about themselves."
+**People explaion their successes and failures "by attributing them to factors that will allow them to feel as good as possible about themselves."
+The startup companies attributed their failures to external factors.
+On the other hand, we tend to pin our successes on internal factors.**